Salesflare/hapi-plugin-mysql/README.md

 ## What
 Attaches a MySQL connection from a pool to every request.

 ## How
+Via `request.app.db`.
+You can also manualy get a connection from the server via `server.getDb(function (err, connection) {})`.

 ```javascript
 server.register({
 	register: require('hapi-plugin-mysql');